-Construction is currently underway of the East Wing of the Junior Learning Neighbourhood.
-This facility includes general purpose learning areas, creative investigation spaces, art rooms, support spaces and amenities.
-The project is estimated at a cost \$6.1 million, of which \$2,975,132 has been expended.
+Stage 1 construction of the Junior Learning Neighbourhood was completed during the year with Stage 2 construction (North Wing) is currently underway.
+This facility includes general purpose learning areas, flexible learning spaces, collaboration spaces, support offices and amenities.
+The project is estimated at a cost \$5.98 million, of which \$1,029,456 has been expended.